codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 To revoke the access from Codacy to one or more of the OAuth providers:

-1. Click on your avatar on the top right-hand corner an select **Your Account**, tab **Access Management**.
+1. Click on your avatar on the top right-hand corner and select **Your Account**, tab **Access Management**.
 2. The **Access Management** page lists all current integrations with Git providers or Google that you used to sign in or log in to Codacy.
-To revoke the access to an integration, click the button **Revoke access** for the intended integration.
+To revoke access to an integration, click the button **Revoke access** for the intended integration.

     ![Revoking access to an integration](images/revoke-integration.png)